AlexisLasselin/Algosup-Moonshot-Project/MoonshotReport.md

 ### 4. Model Training via Teachable Machine

-Google Teachable Machine was chosen for training the first prototype because of its simplicity and ability to export TensorFlow\.js models.
+Google Teachable Machine was chosen for training the prototype because of its simplicity and ability to export TensorFlow\.js models.

 #### Training Process